Under 2 hours

-- Grow miniature African violets in a terrarium to enjoy their colorful blooms, but be aware that they'll need more care than most other small houseplants.
-Give them an open terrarium, because water evaporates slowly from closed containers, and they can die if they stay too wet.
+- Grow miniature African violets in a terrarium to enjoy their colorful blooms.
+Be aware that they'll need more care than most other small houseplants.
+Give them an open terrarium, because water evaporates slowly from closed containers.
+They can die if they stay too wet.
 They also need good air circulation.

-- Follow the directions above for making a terrarium but use African violet potting mix inside of regular potting soil.
-Position your plant so that it doesn’t touch the glass and keep the terrarium in bright, indirect light.
-Water lightly when the soil begins to dry out and remove faded flowers and any leaves that start to show signs of fungus, mildew or other problems.
+- Follow the directions above for making a terrarium but use African violet potting mix instead of regular potting soil.
+Position your plant so that it's not touching the glass.
+Keep the terrarium in bright, indirect light.
+Water lightly when the soil begins to dry out.
+Remove faded flowers and any leaves that show signs of fungus, mildew or other problems.
 In a humid terrarium, diseases and pests can spread fast.

 - For another unique look, use air plants in an open container.
 They need air and small amounts of water that they absorb through their leaves.
-They don’t need soil, so just put them inside the terrarium and mist them few times each week.
-In warm weather, or if your home is very dry, take them out once a week and soak them in a bowl of water for an hour or two.
-In cold weather, mist them a few times each week and soak them about every two to three weeks.
-Rainwater, purified water or tap water that’s been allowed to stand for 24 hours so the chlorine can evaporate is best.
+They don’t need soil, so just put them inside the terrarium and mist them a few times each week.
+In hot weather, take them out once a week and soak them in a bowl of water for an hour or two.
+In cold weather, mist them a few times each week.
+Soak them about every two to three weeks.
+Use rainwater, purified water or tap water that can stand for 24 hours so the chlorine can evaporate.